 - Your eyes, accustomed to semi-darkness, will soon open to more radiant visions of light.
 The shadows which we shall paint shall be more luminous than the high-lights of our predecessors, and our pictures, next to those of the museums, will shine like blinding daylight, compared with deepest night.
 We conclude that painting cannot exist today without divisionism… …Divisionism, for the modern painter, must be an innate complementariness which we declare to be essential and necessary.

-* Umberto Boccioni, source of his artist quotes on futurist painting art & sculpture: ‘Manifesto of Futurist Painters’, Boccocione, Carrà, Russolo, April 1910; as quoted in “Futurism”, ed.
+* Umberto Boccioni, his statement on Divisionism as necessarily element for modern painting: ‘Manifesto of Futurist Painters’, Boccocione, Carrà, Russolo, April 1910; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-92 (painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; his famous futurist painting ‘City rises’; some links for more biography facts and images of Boccioni’s art at the bottom)
+92

 - The gesture which we would reproduce on canvas shall no longer be a fixed moment in universal dynamism.
 It shall simply be the dynamic sensation itself.
 Indeed, all things move, all things run, all things are rapidly changing… …We would at any price re-enter into life. (in contrast to cubism, these conceptions are strongly related to the idea of ‘élan vitale’, the leading concept of the French philosopher Bergson, fh) .

-* Umberto Boccioni, source of his artist quotes on futurist painting art & sculpture: ‘Manifesto of Futurist Painters’, Boccioni, Carrà, Russolo, 1912; as quoted in “Futurism”, ed.
+* Boccioni’s artist statement on ‘dynamic sensation’: ‘Manifesto of Futurist Painters’, Boccioni, Carrà, Russolo, 1912; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-23 ( painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; his famous futurist painting ‘City rises’; some links for more biography facts and images of Boccioni’s art at the bottom)
+23

 - The time has passed for our sensations in painting to be whispered.
 We wish them in the future to sing and re-echo upon our canvasses in deafening and triumphant flourishes.

-* Umberto Boccioni, source of his artist quotes on futurist painting art & sculpture: ‘Manifesto of Futurist Painters’, Boccioni, Carrà, Russolo, 1912; as quoted in “Futurism”, ed.
+* Umberto Boccioni quote on painting in future: ‘Manifesto of Futurist Painters’, Boccioni, Carrà, Russolo, 1912; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-132 (painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; his famous futurist painting ‘City rises’; some links for more biography facts and images of Boccioni’s art at the bottom)
+132 (co-editor of the Futurist Manifesto

 - It will be readily admitted that brown tints have never coursed beneath our skin; it will be discovered that yellow shines forth in our flesh, that red blazes, and that green, blue and violet dance upon it with untold charms, voluptuous and caressing.